Presenters

 • Humanities - projects using methods appropriate to study modern and ancient languages, literature, history, philosophy, religion, culture, journalism and other humanities disciplines.

-No. When you register for the forum, you must choose the OPT-IN choice for your presentation to be judged.
-Whether the modality of your presentation is a poster or as an oral presentation - you may choose to whether or not to have it judged when you register for the Forum.
+No. When you register to present, you must choose the OPT-IN choice for your presentation to be judged.
+Whether the modality of your presentation is a poster or as an oral presentation - you may choose to whether or not to have it judged when you register to present.

 Here are the rubrics that will be used to critique presentations: